SPARRING

 • Kama

 • Weapons must be safe and in good condition (no sharp edges or broken parts).
-Foam or rubber weapons are not permitted.
+Foam or rubber weapons are not allowed.

 • Accuracy of techniques, stances, and transitions.